 Dried pita bread is excellent as a chili topping or it takes on a crust-like texture when rehydrated in dessert recipes.

-Dried ground beef rehydrates MUCH better if you add fine bread crumbs to it before cooking and drying.
-All you have to do is run your dried bread crumbs through a blender and mix in half-a-cup per pound of ground meat.
+to it before cooking and drying.
+All you have to do is run your dried

 See Dehydrating Ground Beef & Turkey.

-Making Bread Crumbs for Backpacking DessertsMaking bread crumbs for desserts is a delicious idea.
-The bread crumbs absorb sweet juices from the rehydrated fruits.
-Check out these recipes: |
+Using breadcrumbs in desserts is a delicious idea.
+The breadcrumbs absorb sweet juices from the rehydrated fruits.

 Cut angel food cake into slices about ½ to ¾ of an inch thick.

-Dehydrate cake at @ 125° F (52° C) for approximately four hours.
+Dehydrate cake at at 125°F (52°C) for approximately four hours until crunchy.

-Some of the cake absorbs the warm pineapple or strawberry juices and some of it remains crunchy.
 Drizzle chocolate sauce over it or push it down into the pudding.

-Photo above: Dehydrated angel food cake used in Pineapple-Upside-Down Backpacking Dessert.
+Photo: Dehydrated angel food cake used in Pineapple-Upside-Down Backpacking Dessert.

 From the Mail Bag: